 All antipsychotics can cause sedation, dizziness, or orthostatic hypotension (a drop in blood pressure when standing up from sitting or lying down).
 These side effects may lead to falls which could cause bone fractures or other injuries.
 This risk is higher for people with conditions or other medications that could worsen these effects.
 If falls or any of these symptoms occur, contact your health care provider.

 Tardive dyskinesia (TD) is a side effect that develops with prolonged use of antipsychotics.
 The risk is greater in people with diabetes, older adults, especially older women, longer use or higher doses but may also occur after short term use with low doses.
 Medications such as brexpiprazole have been shown to have a lower risk of TD compared to older antipsychotics, such as Haldol® (haloperidol).
 If you develop symptoms of TD, such as grimacing, sucking, and smacking of lips, or other movements that you cannot control, contact your health care provider immediately.
-All patients taking either first or second generation antipsychotics should have an Abnormal Involuntary Movement Scale (AIMS) completed regularly by their healthcare provider to monitor for TD.
+All patients taking either first- or second-generation antipsychotics should have an Abnormal Involuntary Movement Scale (AIMS) completed regularly by their health care provider to monitor for TD.

 Second generation antipsychotics (SGAs) increase the risk of diabetes, weight gain, high cholesterol, and high triglycerides.
 (See “Serious Side Effects” section for monitoring recommendations).

 The following medications may increase the levels and effects of brexpiprazole:

 It is very important to tell your doctor how you feel things are going during the first few weeks after you start taking brexpiprazole.
 It will probably take several weeks to see big enough changes in your symptoms to decide if brexpiprazole is the right medication for you.

 Antipsychotic treatment is generally needed lifelong for persons with schizophrenia.
 Your doctor can best discuss the duration of treatment you need based on your symptoms and illness.